krogge-obando/globalfMRI_anx_proj/README.md

   - retrieve_fc_values: function code needed in Obando_fMRIglobal_anx.m to store functional connectivity measures after pre and post regression
   - xcov_signals.m: function to run cross correlation between heart rate and networks or other global components.
 This function also stored the highest correlation.

-- Obando_derive_sd.m : code that derives the estimated drowsiness value (standard deviation of the fMRI arousal template), and the variation of the global mean signal.
+- Obando_global_sd.m : code that derives the estimated drowsiness value (standard deviation of the fMRI arousal template), and the variation of the global mean signal.
 - Obando_lags_test.m : code that investigated if lags of global components significantly alter brain connectivity relationships to anxiety.
 (It did not)
   - generate_fmri_lags.m : function needed for Obando_lags_investigation.m that preforms lags of the global components
   - regress_tc_non_zscored.m: function that regresses the values similar to regress_tc but does not zscore the values in the function because they were previously zscored